FedNow Service: Leveraging Real-Time Payments Across the U.S.

 Until recently, the U.S. market relied on legacy systems that struggled to keep up with time-sensitive payment needs.

 The RTP network from The Clearing House made progress, but access remained limited to larger institutions.
-Smaller banks and credit unions often lacked an affordable path to join.
+Smaller banks and credit unions didn’t really have an affordable way to join.

 If the FedNow Explorer resource is any indication, the Federal Reserve intends to make onboarding educational, with clear learning materials and technical guidance.

-Some community banks may take a cautious approach, waiting to see how early adopters perform.
+Some community banks are still taking a very cautious approach, waiting to see how early adopters perform.
 Others, particularly fintechs, are moving fast, leveraging the service to deliver seamless customer experiences and improve market agility.

 Preparing for the FedNow Service